Netflix vs Amazon Instant Video: Which is the best video streaming service? We take a look.

 Things are definitely improving for Amazon Video users in terms of compatibility.
-A case in point is the popular Roku family of media players, which has added Amazon support in recent months.
+A case in point is the popular Roku family of media players, which added Amazon support last year.

 Of course, while Amazon’s platform support is improving, Netflix is already pretty much flawless.
 There’s no problem at all getting your Master of None or House of Cards fix, regardless of your chosen media streamer.